Onboardbase/securelog/README.md

 The `disableConsoleOn` option passed to the `SecureLog` library will ensure that the `console.log` statement is not executed.

-The `disableOn` && `disableConsoleOn` depends on your `process.env.NODE_ENV` to work perfectly.
+The `disableOn` && `disableConsoleOn` depend on your `process.env.NODE_ENV` to work perfectly.
 That is, it compares the environment passed from the `disableOn` || `disableConsoleOn` option with the environment in your `process.env.NODE_ENV` to know when to disable the SecureLog library or the `console` statements itself.

 The SecureLog library scans the `arguments` passed to the `console.log` function to check if any of the `...args` inside your `console.log` function is a potential secret.
 It does this by comparing the `arguments` passed to `console.log` with the values of your current environment: `process.env`.
 It throws an error if any potential secret is found.